zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 # Using Cache Refresh

 The Gluu Server has two LDAP integrations: (1) authentication and (2) identity mapping.
-Only sometimes is it the same LDAP server.
+Only sometimes it is the same LDAP server.
 To synchronize user accounts from an external LDAP directory server, you can use the built-in oxTrust features for ”Cache Refresh”, which support mapping identities from n number of source directory servers.

-After configuring cache refresh, you should give it some time to run, and populate the LDAP server.
+After configuring Cache Refresh, you should give it some time to run, and populate the LDAP server.
 Here are some tips before you get started:

 * Enable 'Keep External Person' during CR setup.
 This will allow your